wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 </tr>
 <tr class="even">
 <td><strong>Input Schema</strong></td>
 <td>JSON schema, which represents the input message format.
-This file is generated when you build the Integration project using WSO2 MI VSCode extension.
+This file is generated when you build the Integration project using the WSO2 MI for VS Code extension.
 It is stored under <b>Governance Registry</b>.</td>
 </td>
 </tr>
 <tr class="odd">